Analysis of chaos and regularity in the open Dicke model: OPEN DICKE MODEL

-where $\hat{\rho}$ defines the state of the system in the Liouville space (density matrix of the system in the Hilbert space of the isolated system), $\kappa$ is the cavity decay coupling, and $\hat{\mathcal{L}}_{\text{D}}$ is the Liouville superoperator or Dicke Liouvillian, which acts over states in the Liouville space (operators in the Hilbert space of the isolated system).
-The study presented here could be extended to more general dissipation channels, as those including collective atomic decay or considering temperature effects~\cite{Kirton2019,Roses2020,BreuerBook,CarmichaelBook1993,CarmichaelBook2002}.
-Moreover, the Dicke Liouvillian inherits a weak-parity symmetry of the Hamiltonian~\cite{Buca2012,Albert2014,Lieu2020}, since $[\hat{\mathcal{L}}_{\text{D}},\hat{\mathcal{P}}]=0$, where the parity superoperator $\hat{\mathcal{P}}\hat{\rho}=\hat{\Pi}\hat{\rho}\hat{\Pi}^{\dagger}$ identifies states with well-defined parity in the Liouville space.
+where $\hat{\rho}$ is the density matrix operator of the system, $\hat{\mathcal{L}}_{\text{D}}$ is the Liouvillian superoperator or Dicke Liouvillian, which acts over states in the Liouville space (operators acting on the Hilbert space of the system), $\kappa$ is the cavity decay coupling, and $\hat{a}^{\dag}$ ($\hat{a}$) is the bosonic creation (annihilation) operator of the field mode.
+The Dicke Liouvillian inherits a weak-parity symmetry of the Hamiltonian~\cite{Buca2012,Albert2014,Lieu2020}, since $[\hat{\mathcal{L}}_{\text{D}},\hat{\mathcal{P}}]=0$, where $\hat{\mathcal{P}}\hat{\rho}=\hat{\Pi}\hat{\rho}\hat{\Pi}^{\dagger}$ is the parity superoperator.
+An eigenbasis of this superoperator, used as diagonalization basis of the Liouvillian, identifies states of the system with well-defined parity analogously to the isolated system.